 What has been your role in Back to Ours?
 Prompt: Please give a brief description of your responsibilities within the project.

-What made you want to get involved with the Back to Ours project?
+What, if anything, makesthe Back to Ours project unique or different to other projects that you have previously worked on?

-How have you found the planning and organisation stage of the festival so far?
+How do you feel the planning and organisation pre-Festival 1 went?
 Prompt: Were there any particular challenges?
+What worked well?

-How have you found working with the Hull 2017 team?
+External team members only: How have you found working with the Hull 2017 team?
 Prompt: Has there been adequate support/communication?

+Internal staff only: How do you feel the Hull 2017 team have performed as a project lead on Back to Ours? i.e. what will you continue to do?
+What would you have done differently?

 How have you found working with the different venues?
+What are the main challenges and successes in working with these venues?

+How have you found working with the different agents, promoters and artists?
+What are the main challenges and successes in working with these people?

 Now the first festival is finished, is there anything you think particularly went well?
-Prompt: Is there anything that went better than you expected?
+Prompt: Think about organisation, tech and ops, comms, audience reaction.
+Is there anything that went better than you expected?
 What were the main successes?

 Is there anything that didn’t go to plan during the delivery/production of the first festival?
-Prompt: Why do you think that was?
+Prompt: Think about organisation, tech and ops, comms, audience reaction Why do you think that was?
 Is there anything that could have prevented this?

 Having completed the first festival, is there anything you’re going to do differently for the remaining dates?
-Prompt: Are there any areas where you feel you might need more support?
+Prompt: Think about organisation, tech and ops, comms, audience reaction Are there any areas where you feel you might need more support?

-What would you say are the key lessons learnt to date through working on Back to Ours?
+Having completed the first festival, has anything surprised you?
+Prompt: how venues performed, how audience reacted, how performers responded to audiences, etc.

-What would you consider a key measure of success after Back to Ours is completed?
+What are the key measure of success against which Back to Ours should be assessed?
+Prompt: audience numbers, audience reaction, repeat attendance across festivals, venues confident in hosting arts and culture, performer sentiment towards to venues and audiences

-Have you learnt anything new as a result of being involved in Back to Ours?
+Have you learnt anything new about Hull and its communities as a result of being involved in Back to Ours?
 Prompt: Anything about Hull or its people?

 What are your hopes or expectations for the rest of the Back to Ours programme?
 Prompt: Is there anything you personally hope to achieve?